immunogenomics/amp_phase1_ra/README.md

 1. bulk and single-cell RNA-seq

 We use canonical correlation analysis (CCA) to integrate bulk RNA-seq with single-cell RNA-seq.
 See this file for a detailed walk-through of the analysis:

-        `R/scRNAseq_bulkRNAseq_integrative_pipeline.R`
+        R/scRNAseq_bulkRNAseq_integrative_pipeline.R

 2. single-cell RNA-seq and mass cytometry

 We use the regularized CCA to integrate bulk RNA-seq with mass cytometry.
 See this file for a detailed walk-through of the analysis:

-        `cytof_bulkRNAseq_integrative_pipeline.R`
+        cytof_bulkRNAseq_integrative_pipeline.R

-#### Identification of single-cell RNA-seq cluster marker genes
+#### Identification of single-cell RNA-seq cluster marker genes:

     cluster_marker_table.R

-#### Differential analysis for bulk RNA-seq data
+#### Differential analysis for RNA-seq data:

     limma_differential_bulk.R

-#### Statistical analysis functions for PCA, densitiy analysis, etc
+#### Statistical analysis functions for PCA, densitiy analysis, etc:

     pure_functioins.R

-## Visualization of results to generate figures in the manuscript
+## Visualization of results for manuscript figures

-#### Visualization of CCA-based framework results
+#### Single cells from RNA-seq in low dimensional space from CCA-based framework (CCA and tSNE):

     cca_bulk_singlecell_visualization

-#### Visualization of mass cytometry clustering results
+#### Single cells from mass cytometry in low dimensional space (tSNE):

     cytof_results_plot.R

-#### Plot flow gates for each disease cohort
+#### Plot flow gates for each disease cohort (OA, leukocyte-poor RA, and leukocyte-rich RA):

     Figure2_plots_krenn_flow.R

-#### Plot DE markers for each single-cell RNA-seq cluster basedon AUC, wilcox p, FC, percent of non-zero expressing, etc
+#### Plot DE markers for each single-cell RNA-seq cluster based on AUC, wilcox p, FC, percent of non-zero expressing cells, etc:

     plot_cluster_markers.R

-#### Plot post-QC cells based on # genes detected vs. percent of Molecules from MT
+#### Plot post-QC cells based on # genes detected vs percent of Molecules from MT:

     plot_genes_detected_mitoch.R